Wednesday, June 4, 2025

 Tuesday, May 13, 2025

 Androscoggin County EMA and Grant Writing USA will present a two-day grant writing workshop in Poland on June 16-17, 2025.
 This training is for grant seekers across all disciplines.
 Attendees will learn how to find the funding sources and write winning grant proposals.
-For information about this opportunity, please click here.
+Municipal officials interested in registering for the event are invited to use the code “Special100” when checking out for a $100 discount on registration costs.
+For information about...

 Monday, May 12, 2025